AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 - action: The action for extending the video, which should be `extend`.
 - prompt: The keywords for extending the video.
-- video_url: The link of the video to be extended.
+- video_url: The link to the video that needs to be extended.
-- video_id: The unique ID of the video to be extended.
+- video_id: The unique ID of the video that needs to be extended.
-- end_image_url: The link of the image for the last frame of the extended video, optional parameter.
+- end_image_url: The link to the image for the last frame of the extended video, optional parameter.

-The sample input is as follows:
+An example of the filled form is as follows:

 <p><img src="https://cdn.acedata.cloud/vv0rxk.png" width="500" class="m-auto"></p>